BenQis/Farming-Simulator-Yeald-Calculator/README.md

 - choice of light, dark and system default appearance
 - scaling of the application window
 - Windowed mode

 ## Installation

 You can download and run setup or just download and run .exe file.
+If you chose setup, it is possible that in the properties of the file you will have to check the option to unblock file or allow installation in the pop-up smart screen window.
-Put in same directory .exe and Log_book.csv file.
+If you chose .exe file put in desired directory .exe and Log_book.csv files, then run .exe.

 ## Demo

 ![Demo](/DemoGIF.gif?raw=true "GIF")